Australian serial killer Ivan Milat dies in prison at 74

 Police searches of the forest revealed the body of German Simone Schmidl, 21, and later in November the corpses of German couple Anja Habschied, 20, and Gabor Neugebauer, 21, who’d been missing since 1991.

-Police in New South Wales established a 20-person team of detectives and analysts, posting a reward of AU$500,000 for information that would lead to the perpetrator.
+Police established a 20-person team of detectives and analysts, posting a reward of $500,000 Australian dollars for information that would lead to the perpetrator.
+More than 300 police spent three months searching the forest.

 Milat was arrested on May 22, 1994, following two months of surveillance.
-Police were aided by an identification of Milat by a British man, Paul Onions, who had accepted a ride from him while hitchhiking out of Sydney in 1990 and managed to escape the car, running down the road while Milat shot at him.
+Police were aided by a British man, Paul Onions, who had accepted a ride from him while hitchhiking out of Sydney in 1990 and managed to escape from the car, running down the road while Milat shot at him.

+Small said Onions’ identification enabled police to execute search warrants targeting Milat.

-A search of Milat’s house found several weapons including parts of a rifle that matched one used in the murders, and the cameras of some of his victims.
+A search of Milat’s Sydney house found several weapons including parts of a rifle that matched one used in the killings, and the cameras of some of his victims.
+Milat had also given victims’ property he had taken as souvenirs to family members.

 When his trial ended in 1996, Milat was found guilty of seven murders and sentenced to serve seven consecutive life sentences.

+Small said of Milat’s death: “A lot of people are going to be very satisfied with the current outcome and will be pleased that it’s over.”

 He was moved to maximum security after an escape attempt in 1997.

-Police still believe Milat may have been responsible for other murders, carried out with similar characteristics, including three people whose bodies were found in three other forests from as early as 1971 to 1991.
+New South Wales Minister for Counter Terrorism and Corrections Anthony Roberts said Milat had been sentenced to die in prison and authorities had ensured he did not end his days in a public hospital bed.

+“He showed no remorse.
+We ensured the sentence was carried out,” Roberts said.
+“He can rot in hell.”

-He was born in 1944, one of 12 children of a Croatian immigrant father and an Australian-born mother and was a Sydney road worker.
+Milat was born on Dec.
+27, 1944, one of 12 children of a Croatian immigrant father and an Australian-born mother.

 In a television interview in 2019, an older brother summed up Milat’s infamy.

-“He was going to kill somebody from the age of 10,” Boris Milat told Australia’s Channel 7 television network.
+“He was going to kill somebody from the age of 10,” Boris Milat said.
 “It was built into him.
 He had a different psyche.
 He’s a psychopath, and it just manifested itself with, ‘I can do anything, I can do anything.'”